defeat the enemy, strongholds and spiritual warfare

 What Did Jordan Decide?

-Long story short, I didn’t go start a church.
-I ran another tech start-up for a while until I started to fully commit to the work I’m doing today.
+Long story short, I didn’t start a church.
+I ran another tech startup for a while until I fully committed to the work I’m doing today.
 The irony of that is not lost on me.
-Now I guess you could make the case that I’m now in full-time ministry.
+Now, I suppose you could argue that I’m in full-time ministry.
 I’m teaching people not to leave their vocation.

 Stef: But isn’t that how God works?
 He’s like, “Jordan, I’ll have you do all these amazing things as an entrepreneur, and still end up using you to share the Word.”
 It’s full-circle amazing.

 You mentioned Genesis 1.
 I think the struggle I faced as a business coach and my faith started to seep into my podcast.
 One day, I just said, “I’m both.
-Sometimes I’m a preacher and sometimes a business coach and I’m just going to blend the two together.
+Sometimes I’m a preacher and sometimes a business coach, and I’m just going to blend the two.
 Love me or leave me.”

 Some of my students who start these online businesses are not called to share their faith.
-They don’t feel that they should be bringing their faith into their businesses and the messaging.
+They don’t feel that they should bring their faith into their businesses and messaging.
 What do you have to say about that?
 I hear that they feel guilty about it; that they’re doing something wrong and not showing up for God as much as they could.

 Jordan Raynor on Bringing God into Your Businesses